vuecine21/sitemap-generator/docs/docs.md

 ### processing

-This module is used to configure runtime params for sitemap generation
+This module is used to communicate with the generator while crawling is ongoing.